realsuayip/rest-filters/docs/source/recipes/using-groups.rst

 FilterSet, which will provide you with each of the filter expressions for given group.
 You may then arbitrarily combine them with whatever logic you have in your mind.

+In the next section, we will use this functionality to implement an advanced search filter.